- Find a Trail

 On the east end near Norfolk, the trail courses through the Elkhorn River valley, which is dotted with farmsteads and cultivated fields.
 The river banks are lined with tall trees.

 West of O’Neill, you'll experience more native prairie lands and, in Long Pine, the stunning Sandhill country takes over.
 These grass-covered dunes, the largest in the western hemisphere, carry you along the trail en route to Valentine.
 Here, the Cowboy Trail crosses the Niobrara River Valley—where five major ecological systems converge—via a dramatic 0.25-mile trestle 150 feet above the river.
-The entire trail includes more than 200 bridges.
+The Niobrara is a National Scenic River and offers exceptional opportunities for exploring the area by canoe, tube, kayak, or raft.

 The rail-trail follows the route of the old Chicago and Northwestern Railroad.
 The original corridor fell into disuse in 1992, after which Rails-to-Trails Conservancy bought the corridor and donated it to the state of Nebraska for trail development.
 It was designated a National Recreation Trail in the National Trails System in 2001.